 Adjusted Measures that Exclude the Impact of New Accounting Standards or Reflect Their Early Adoption.
 As of the first day of fiscal year 2010, we adopted Accounting Standards Update ("ASU") No. 2009-16 "Transfers and Servicing (Topic 860): Accounting for Transfers of Financial Assets" (formerly known as FAS No. 166, "Accounting for Transfers of Financial Assets-an amendment of FASB Statement No. 140") and ASU No. 2009-17 "Consolidations (Topic 810); Improvements to Financial Reporting by Enterprises Involved with Variable Interest Entities" (formerly known as FAS No. 167, "Amendments to FASB Interpretation No. 46(R)," which required consolidating previously securitized pools of Timeshare notes and impacts the ongoing accounting for those notes.
-Management evaluates non-GAAP measures that exclude the impact of these standards in the current year or include the impact of these standards as if we had adopted them early in order to better perform year-over-year comparisons on a comparable basis.
+Management evaluates non-GAAP measures that exclude the impact of these standards as if we had adopted them early in order to better perform year-over-year comparisons on a comparable basis.